SKbarbon/fpyo2ipa/README.md

 # fpyo2ipa
-A package tool that allow you to built a python iOS apps with flet UI.
+A package tool that allow you to build a python iOS apps with flet UI.

 ⚠️Note: this is a macOS only package.